AnoopAlias/AUTOM8N/docs/installation_standalone.rst

   /opt/nDeploy/scripts/setup_additional_templates.sh  # For installing Wordpress and Drupal full page cache template

   # For resource control using systemd (centOS7 only)
-  yum -y --enablerepo=ndeploy install simpler-nDeploy
+  yum -y --enablerepo=ndeploy install simpler-nDeploy  #Do NOT do this on CloudLinux

+  # For installing netdata server health monitoring
+  /opt/nDeploy/scripts/easy_netdata_setup.sh